-Solid State and Materials Chemistry (PhD/MPhil)
+Solid State Materials (PhD/MPhil)

-PhD 3-4 years; MPhil 1-2 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)
+PhD 3-4 years; MPhil 1-2 years (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 The School of Chemistry has developed a particular strength in Solid State and Materials Chemistry, with a research group dedicated to this exciting area of study.
 As part of the Chemistry (PhD/MPhil) programme, students can conduct their research within this group.